cheeseQI/JAVA-OOP-Homework-of-UCSD/README.md

 # JAVA-OOP-Homework-of-UCSD
-sing google map to demonstrate cities and quake level.
+Usinf google map to demonstrate cities and quake level.
 The coursera course is provided by UCSD.

 ## Content(detailed function will be mentioned in the sub folder)
 1. Using google map library to create a world map, marking cities on map.